Frequently asked questions

 Students undertaking any full time Further Education course may apply for a means tested maintenance grant.
 Application forms are available from www.susi.ie.
 Students from designated disadvantaged partnership areas may be eligible for financial assistance towards course charges.

-However, we are conducting interviews for courses where there is a specific entry requirement such as a portfolio or audition.
+When you apply for a course, your application will be acknowledged.
+Some courses may require an interview, portfolio, or audition.
 You will be informed of this when you apply, and you will be given a date and instructions regarding what is required.

 Interviews for all courses generally take place in the Bull Alley campus or online via Zoom.